FlatTurtle/sites-thepassport/README.md

 	composer update flatturtle/sitecore

 This will pull the latest changes from the git repository.
-When assets are modified, you will need to run the following artisan command to publish those changes:
+It will automatically trigger the `php artisan flatturtle:update` command that publishes assets to your local installation.

-	php artisan flatturtle:update

 Also, double check if the configuration file was modified and change your local version accordingly.
-You can also overwrite your local configuration file with the latest version with the `php artisan flatturtle:install` command.
+You can overwrite your local configuration file with the latest version by using the `php artisan flatturtle:install` command.

 Configuration
 -------------